Ferg-Lab/molgen/README.md

 Installation
 ------------
-To use `mdn_propagator`, you will need an environment with the following packages:
+To use `molgen`, you will need an environment with the following packages:

 * Python 3.7+
 * [PyTorch](https://pytorch.org/get-started/locally/)